 Using an EV charging adapter may cause a voltage drop, which lowers the power delivered to your vehicle.
 This effect results from resistance in wires and connectors.
 Longer cables, thin wires, low-quality adapters, and loose connections worsen the issue by slowing charging, creating heat, and increasing the risk of power loss and equipment damage.

-EV charger connector adapters such as J1772-to-NACS adapters can contribute to voltage drop by introducing additional resistance along the electrical path.
+EV charger adapters, such as J1772-to-NACS adapters, can contribute to voltage drop by introducing additional resistance along the electrical path.
 Resistance from connectors, cables, and adapter contacts can lower the voltage delivered to the vehicle.
 Increased adapter complexity, poor material quality, and loose connections all exacerbate voltage drop, reducing charging efficiency and safety.

 Voltage Drop in Hardwired EV Charger Circuits